-- 2. Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
-If necessary, touch the 1 touch button to switch the appliance on. - 5.
-Use the $\langle$ or $\rangle$ button to select "Drying $\rangle\rangle$ ". - Use the ∽ button to navigate to the next line.
+- 1. Leave the appliance to cool down. - 2.
+Remove the worst dirt from the cooking compartment immediately and wipe away moisture from the cooking compartment floor. - 3.
+If necessary, touch the 1 touch button to switch the appliance on. - Touch the [∩] [↑] touch button to display the operating modes. - 5.
+Use the \langle or \rangle button to select "Drying $\rangle\rangle$ ". - 6.
+Use the \checkmark button to navigate to the next line.
 The duration is displayed.
-It cannot be changed. - 7.
-Use the ✓ button to navigate to the next line.
-8. Touch the ▷|| touch button. - The drying function is started and is ended automatically after 10 minutes. - 9.
+It cannot be changed. - Use the ✓ button to navigate to the next line.
+Touch the ▷|| touch button. - The drying function is started and is ended automatically after 10 minutes. - 9.
 Open the appliance door and leave it open for 1 to 2 minutes so that the moisture in the cooking compartment can escape.